Statutory Demand against individual

 A Statutory Demand must be served properly in order to be valid.
 A Statutory Demand should be served in person at the debtor’s address.
 We can arrange service using a process server for an additional charge of £100 + VAT.
-Alternatively for no extra fee we can simply post the demand.
-Often the debtor will acknowledge postal service by engaging in a dialogue after postal service, which then removed the need for a process server to be involved.
-If however the debtor failed to acknowledge its service, a post served Demand would not be properly served without proof of delivery, e.g. signed-for.
+Alternatively, for no extra fee, we can simply post the demand.
+Often the debtor will acknowledge postal service by engaging in a dialogue after postal service, which then removes the need for a process server to be involved.
+If, however, the debtor fails to acknowledge service, a post served Demand would not be properly served without proof of delivery, e.g. signed-for.

 How long will it take?

 Having taken your instructions, the drafting of the documents would usually be completed within 4 days.
 There are, however, other forms of service that might be appropriate for different circumstances that take different amounts of time.
 Once a Statutory Demand has been served, the debtor will have just 18 days to respond.

 Your supplier is SRA-regulated Mounteney Solicitors, that charges VAT some customers may be able to reclaim

 Our work will be charged at a fixed fee of £250 + VAT = £300 for producing and posting the Statutory Demand.